 St. George's and Hamilton are about 10 miles and 200 years apart.
 The latter wasn't even incorporated as a town until 1792; and by the time Hamilton became capital in 1815, St. George's had already celebrated its bicentennial.

 Also over in the east of the island, you will find the parishes of Smith’s and Hamilton.
 This is probably the quietest corner of the island, so it’s a great spot to enjoy tranquil nature trails.
-However, tucked away in Hamilton Parish you’ll find two of the island’s biggest attractions; the Bermuda Aquarium, Museum and Zoo and Crystal Caves.
-The east is also home to some of Bermuda’s finest golf courses.
+Tucked away in Hamilton Parish, however, you’ll find two of the island’s biggest attractions: the Bermuda Aquarium, Museum & Zoo, and Crystal Caves.
+The East End is also home to some of Bermuda’s finest golf courses.